 - Don't pair your leather leggings with a leather jacket.
 This will take you from "Sandy" territory to Leather Tuscadero territory.
 If you need to wear a jacket, consider a cargo jacket in a neutral like olive or a denim jacket.

 - Balance the shine with other textures.
 Faux leather leggings with shiny satin or sequins are only appropriate in Vegas or on stage.
 For every day, you want to temper the shine of leather.
-Fleece, chunky knit sweaters, cashmere, denim, and angora are all great fabric to pair with the leggings to keep the look luxe yet relatable.
+Fleece, chunky knit sweaters, cashmere, denim, and angora are all great fabrics to pair with the leggings to keep the look luxe yet relatable.

 - Keep Jewelry Delicate.
 Big, bold pieces paired with shiny black leggings can end up being too much of a look.
 Delicate chains, small rings, a single watch or chain bracelet, thin hoops or studs is often the best choice when styling leather leggings.